 Outpatient Psychiatry & Therapeutic Services

-Hinds Behavioral Health Services provides outpatient therapeutic services to Hinds County children and youth ages 4-18 who are experiencing emotional and behavioral problems.
+Hinds Behavioral Health Services provides outpatient therapeutic and crisis services to Hinds County children and youth ages 4-18 who are experiencing emotional and behavioral problems.
 Our services are provided by psychiatrists, nurse practitioners, nurses, therapists, and case managers.

 Children and Youth Services